Which man of you, having a son or an ox that has fallen into a well, will not immediately pull him out on a Sabbath day? Luke 14:5

-4) Our leaders could affirm the sin of inflicting harm upon God’s animal creation in order to achieve ever-increasing profits.
+4) Our leaders and its priests could affirm the sin of inflicting harm upon God’s animal creation to achieve ever-increasing profits.

 5) Restate patristic teachings on the negative soteriological consequences of hunting and horse racing.

-6) Prohibit hunting on Church land in order to protect the animals and in order to guide humans away from evil practices and towards salvation.
-Skeet clubs can be the substitute offered as a dispensation in order to facilitate the salvific plan.
+6) Prohibit hunting on Church land to protect the animals and guide humans away from evil practices and towards salvation.
+Skeet clubs can be the substitute offered as a dispensation to facilitate God’s salvific plan.

-8) Educate our priests on the many problems associated with animal suffering.
-Training would enable our priests to teach a coherent message that will result in the reduction of animal suffering, improvements in our health and the environment and in advancing our spiritual journeys.
+7) Educate our priests on the many problems associated with environmental abuse and animal suffering.
+Training would enable priests to teach a coherent message that will result in:

-Chryssavgis, J. ‘A New Heaven and a New Earth: Orthodox Christian Insights from Theology, Spirituality, and the Sacraments’ in, Toward An Ecology of Transfiguration: Orthodox Christian Perspectives on Environment, Nature and Creation.
+Chryssavgis, J. Toward An Ecology of Transfiguration: Orthodox Christian Perspectives on Environment, Nature and Creation.
 Chryssavgis, J. and B. V. Foltz, (eds.)
-152-162.
-NY: Fordham University Press, 2013.
+(NY: Fordham University Press, 2013).

 ————— ‘Creation and Salvation in Orthodox Worship’ Journal of Religion, Nature & the Environment, Vol. 5.
 10: 97-108.
 (Jan 2001)